arjan-tools/docs/docs.md

 ## Usage

 There’s three ways in which you can use Arjan Localize.
-The three are listed bellow with their pros and cons.
+The three are listed below with their pros and cons.

 1. **Arjan CLI**